 You will be given an answer booklet to record your answers to the Quantitative Reasoning, Reading Comprehension, Abstract Reasoning and Communicating Ideas in Writing tests.
-You can also use the space in the test question booklets for any notes that might help you work through your answers.
-Blank space is also provided on the back of the answer booklet.
 All questions in the Reading Comprehension, Quantitative Reasoning and the Abstract Reasoning tests are multiple choice.